rwxrob/zet/20211105134026/README.md

 > 💬I wish they would make an OBS that you can run headless from the
 > cloud, but that's unlikely.
 It would still be expensive, however, to
 > send a 1080p stream to (and from) it constantly.

+Windows fails for uptime because of the fundamental flaw in Windows OS design that ties the desktop (windows) code to the OS itself.
+The UNIX philosophy is what keeps Linux so robust and sustainable despite the frequent quirks.

 So I'll be staying on PopOS even though I really detest the changes they made to the window manager that force you to pick between zooming in and